Coding-Crashkurse/Langchain-Production-Project/README.md

 ## Data Population

 The provided `insert_data.py` script can be used to populate the Postgres database with your data.
 To do this, run the script once the services are up and running.
 It will connect to the Postgres service, create the necessary tables, and insert data into them.

+# Env Variable

+Rename the .env.example to .env and set your OpenAI API Key.